Obsolete (album): Concept and lyrics

-A concept story is contained within the music and continues where Demanufacture left off.
-Obsolete is about the future of mankind and how machines have taken over humanity.
+The story of Obsolete is set in the year 2076, where machines have taken over mankind.
 It was inspired by the band's belief that humanity has become too reliant on technology.
 Bell explained, "We're up to the point in the story where man is obsolete.
 Man has created these machines to make his life easier, but in the long run it made him obsolete.
 The machines he created are now destroying him.
 Man is not the primary citizen on earth."
+The world is governed by an organisation known as the "Securitron", who also controls the "Police 2000" and "Smasher/Devourer".
+The character of Securitron was inspired by the Internet.
+Cazares said: "Securitron's an actual organization that’s been created by the government for that purpose, to be monitored, so they know every move that you make."